7 Extraordinary Things To Do In Himeji (Beyond The Castle)

 Sake barrels on display outside the bar and sake sampling inside

-The bar stocks 280 different varieties of sake, from a number of producers, representing around 95% of all sakes made in Hyogo Prefecture.
+The bar stocks 280 different varieties of sake, from a number of producers, representing around 95% of all sake made in Hyogo Prefecture.
 Sake purists will be in heaven, and delight in selecting from the (frankly bewildering) array on offer.

 But if you, like me, only occasionally partake of the fermented rice liquid, then you'll still be well looked after.
 Staff understand that not everyone visiting Kokoromi is a connoisseur.
 Some are looking for an education and some guidance, which they'll readily offer.